dstackai/dstack/docs/examples/resources.md

 ## Shared memory

+!!! info "NOTE:"
     If your workflow is using parallel communicating processes (e.g. dataloaders in PyTorch), you may need to configure the size of the shared memory (`/dev/shm` filesystem) via the `shm_size` property.

-This workflow is using `16GB` of shared memory.
+Here's a workflow that uses `16GB` of shared memory.

-It uses the standard `df` bash command to show disk space information.

 === ".dstack/workflows.yaml"